What is customer relationship management (CRM)?

 What is CRM?

-Customer relationship management software helps companies measure and control their lead generation and sales pipelines.
-It can also be used for lead management, sales forecasting, and managing communications with potential customers.
-For example, within a call center environment, a sales CRM system can analyze the frequency, volume, and outcome of follow-up communications with new leads.
-The data is then used to research and analyze the overall customer relationship and improve workflows.
+Customer relationship management software helps companies measure and get control of their lead generation and sales pipelines.
+It can also be used for lead management, sales forecasting and managing communications with potential customers and for sales teams on the road who are in need of quick, efficient data.
+For example, within a call center environment, a sales CRM system can analyze the frequency, volume and outcome of follow-up communications with new leads.
+This can lead to better customer retention over time and an improved customer experience.
+The data is then used to research and analyzes the overall customer relationship and improve workflows.

-Today’s CRM solutions include multiple technologies relative to deployment size, business model, and industry verticals.
-In addition to supporting e-commerce and marketing tools like Mailchimp, CRM applications offer order, revenue, social media, and opportunity management.
+Today CRM solutions include multiple technologies relative to deployment size, business model and industry verticals to enhance the customer experience.
+CRM suites can also offer tools, such as online chat and document sharing apps.
+In addition to supporting e-commerce and marketing tools like Mailchimp, CRM applications offer order, revenue, social media and opportunity management.

 The value of CRM